Johnson-Dale/hyprland-rice/planning.md

 	- ~~Add to autoexec in hyprland.conf~~
 	- Wallpapers pulled from internet link (similar to better discord)?
 		- If this works, might need default images stored locally for when unable to pull from link
+		- Shell script to download wallpaper from link, then remove local file after loading into memory (only way to not have images always stored
 - Add gradient to unfocused border colour
 - Figure out how to control screen brightness within hyprland
 ## Waybar